International Development and Humanitarian Assistance Civil Society Partnership Policy (announced in February 2015)

 The Civil Society Partnership Policy sets out the Department of Foreign Affairs, Trade and Development Canada’s (DFATD) approach to enhancing effective development and humanitarian cooperation with international, Canadian, and developing country civil society organizations (CSOs).
-The Policy outlines the guiding principles for and overall objectives of Canada’s development cooperation engagement with CSOs in alleviating poverty and delivering humanitarian assistance.
+The Policy, announced in February 2015, outlines the guiding principles for and overall objectives of Canada’s development cooperation engagement with CSOs in alleviating poverty and delivering humanitarian assistance.
 Given that the context for engagement matters, the Policy is not prescriptive in nature.

 The Policy is built upon lessons from international best practices, and a long history of partnership between Canada and CSOs involved in development cooperation and humanitarian action.
 It recognizes the diverse expertise and experience of civil society actors, as well as the importance of an enabling environment for civil society.